Swaroop103545/WeatherEye/README.md

 - 🌐 **Axios**: HTTP client for API requests
 - 🚀 **Expo**: Development environment for React Native

+## Architectural Decisions

+The WeatherApp is structured following Clean Architecture principles to ensure scalability, maintainability, and separation of concerns.

+- **Separation of Concerns**: Code is organized into distinct layers such as `api`, `hooks`, `redux`, and `screens`, each with a clear responsibility.
+- **Reusable Components**: UI elements are modularized into the `components` directory for reuse across different screens.
+- **State Management**: Redux Toolkit is used for managing global state efficiently with persistence and separation of state logic into slices.
+- **Custom Hooks**: Encapsulated logic for data fetching and side effects resides in the `hooks` directory to keep components clean.
+- **Service Layer**: All API interactions are handled through the `api` layer using Axios, which abstracts the networking logic away from UI components.
+- **Configuration Centralization**: API keys and base URLs are stored in a centralized `config` file to simplify environment management.

+This architecture facilitates ease of testing, debugging, and onboarding for new developers.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: